Table of Contents

-Indra is compared to the Slavic god Perun, Greek god Zeus, Roman deity Jupiter, and Norse deities Thor and Odin.
+Indra is compared to the Slavic god Perun, Greek god Zeus, Roman deity Jupiter, and Norse deities Thor and Odin, but it’s essential to recognize that these gods belong to different mythological traditions.
 These counterparts have similar powers and responsibilities as Indra.
 However, the cult of Indra is much more ancient and complex and most importantly, it has survived to this day, unlike the other gods who are no longer worshipped.

 The symbolism that is associated with Indra is found in many ancient European religions and beliefs.
 This comes as no surprise given the close connectedness of Europe to the Indian subcontinent.
 It suggests the possibility of a common origin in Proto-Indo-European mythology.

 Indra is presented as a maintainer of natural water cycles, which confirms his status as a protector and provider for humans.
 His blessings of rains and river flows maintain cattle herding and provide sustenance without which humans would be doomed.

 Agriculture and cattle herding was immensely important in early human civilizations.
 Hence, it is not unusual that Indra started out as a deity associated with movement of nature, especially water that was an important source of sustenance and survival.

 2. Indra vs. Vitra